866-386-6110 makercommons@psu.edu

 This will bring your model to the center of the build plate which helps to reduce the possibility of print warping that can occur if the object is out near the edges of the platform.

-2. Once you have made sure that your object or objects have been positioned, click the Slice button at the top right of the window.
+11. Once you have made sure that your object or objects have been positioned, click the Save button at the top middle of the window.

 Slice button